-Agiltron provides 2 types of line protection: 1:1 line protection and 1+1 line protection.
+Photonwares provides two types of line protection: 1:1 line protection and 1+1 line protection.
+1:1 has a low insertion loss of 1.5dB, while 1+1 has a high loss of about 3.5dB.
 Wavelengths and connectors can be customized to meet special control and applications.
-The device is available with standard 1U rackmount and Pluggable Module.
+We further offer built-in amplifiers for long-distance links.
+The device is available with a standard 1U rackmount with up to four Pluggable Modules.
+A special rack with a large number of pluggable modules is also available.

 The most commonly used OLP is OLP 1:1, as shown in the diagram below, consisting of the main fiber route and a standby fiber route between the two sites and associated fiber optical switches.
 In normal operation, the data are transmitted and received through the main route.
 Inside ILP, detectors are incorporated at Rx ports to detect the decreasing of the optical power.
 When a fault is detected on the main route, the system will switch both the transmitting and receiving from the main route to the standby route.
 The advantages of 1:1 OLP system are low optical insertion loss, and the optical fiber for the backup path can also be used for other business.